 Broker-Dealers, Investment Advisors, and Investment Companies.
 The Allstate Life Group entities that operate as broker-dealers, registered investment advisors, and investment companies are subject to regulation and supervision by the SEC, FINRA and/or, in some cases, state securities administrators.
-In April 2015, the U.S. Department of Labor issued a proposed regulation that would, if finalized in its current form, expand the range of activities that would be considered to be "investment advice" and establish a new framework for determining whether a person is a fiduciary when mutual funds or variable annuities are sold in connection with an Individual Retirement Account or an employee benefit plan covered under the Employee Retirement Income Security Act of 1974, as amended.
-If enacted in its current form, the proposed regulation could have an adverse impact on the products that The Allstate Corporation's broker-dealer, Allstate Financial Services, LLC ("AFS"), will be able to provide.
-Because we cannot predict the exact nature and extent of changes that may be made to the proposed regulation when finalized, the potential effect on the Company's business is undeterminable at this time.
+In April 2016, the U.S. Department of Labor ("DOL") issued a rule that, in its current form, expands the range of activities that would be considered to be "investment advice" and establishes a new framework for determining whether a person is a fiduciary when selling mutual funds, variable and indexed annuities, or variable life products in connection with an Individual Retirement Account ("IRA") or employee benefit plan covered under the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
+The Allstate Life Group does not currently sell proprietary annuities or proprietary variable life products in connection with IRAs or employee benefit plans covered under ERISA.
+Products that we previously offered and continue to have in force, such as indexed annuities, could also be impacted by the rule.
+Compliance with the regulation may add costs and may impact producer compensation and processes.
+The financial impact to The Allstate Life Group is expected to be immaterial.
+Compliance of certain components of the rule is required by April 10, 2017 and full compliance is required by January 1, 2018.
+On February 3, 2017, the President of the United States executed a memorandum directing the DOL to examine the fiduciary duty rule to determine whether it might adversely affect the ability of Americans to gain access to retirement information and financial advice.
+The outcome of the DOL's examination of the rule is yet to be determined but could result in a delay in the compliance dates or changes to the rule's requirements.